Other Power-Driven Mobility Devices (OPDMD)

 ---|---|---|

-Size | OPDMD shall not be wider than 36” or longer than 48”. | Assessment factors (i, ii, iii, v).
+Size | OPDMD shall not be wider than 36 inches or longer than 50 inches.
+On electric bicycles and tricycles, the length shall be measured from the center point of the front axle to the center point of the rear axle, otherwise known as the wheelbase. | Assessment factors (i, ii, iii, v).
 Larger devices affect the safe flow of pedestrian traffic, impede safe passing of other users and devices, and may encounter issues with tight turning radius.
 Due to the physical and design characteristics of park routes, larger devices may stray from the established route, which creates a substantial risk of serious harm to the immediate environment and natural or cultural resources. |

 Weight | The overall weight of the OPDMD and user(s) shall not exceed 550 pounds. | Assessment factors (i, iii, iv, v).
 Heavier devices affect the ability of the device to stop quickly, which creates a substantial risk of serious harm to other users.
 Due to the physical and design characteristics of park routes, heavier devices may affect and degrade the composition and surface of park routes, and thus pose a substantial impact to the immediate environment, natural or cultural resources, and sustainability. |

-Speed | OPDMD shall not be operated at speeds more than 5 miles per hour.1 | Assessment factors (i, ii, iii).
-Considering the physical and design characteristics of park routes, devices operated at speeds more than 5 mph may affect the safe flow of pedestrian traffic and impede the safe passing of other users and devices. |
+Speed | OPDMD shall not be operated at speeds exceeding 5 miles per hour (MPH), except where speeds greater than 5 MPH are authorized.
+At no time shall OPDMD be operated at speeds exceeding the maximum speed limit authorized. | Assessment factors (i, ii, iii).
+Considering the physical and design characteristics of park routes, devices operated at speeds greater than is safe for the route may affect the safe flow of pedestrian traffic and impede the safe passing of other users and devices. |

 Noise | OPDMD shall not produce noise levels more than 70 decibels (dB). | Assessment factors (iv, v).
 Noise pollution exceeding 70 dB may be a safety risk to other users, poses substantial risk of serious harm to natural resources such as wildlife, and may fundamentally alter the nature of the experience for other users. |